 People jump on the bandwagon of eating fermented foods after they hear about how probiotic rich the foods can be.
 We are told today by many in the health field how probiotics can improve our health and keep colds, the flu, and even sickness at bay.
-Wow that is exciting right!
-But has it become a video game methodology, kill the most bad guys and you win.
+Wow, that is exciting right!
+But has it become a video game methodology; kill the most bad guys and you win.
 Sometimes we don’t see the forest because of the trees.

 What am I trying to say?

 Since fermented foods were commonly eaten and important to these ancestors, these food types must have been a great source of power packed energy.
 Why else would they have eaten them daily?
 Now are you starting to ask, “What is up with fermented foods beyond the probiotics?”
+Sauerkraut has been traced back to the Chinese when they were building the great wall of China, over 2,000 years ago.

 Fermented Foods Are Baby Food!

-Here is something we share in all our classes on fermented foods. – Each day we have a certain amount of energy for use by our body, to think, work, play, and heal, this amount of energy differs from person to person.
-One of the most important uses of this energy supply is digestion, and while this only accounts for about 10% of the body’s daily energy expenditure it is the most important 10% of operations happening everyday.
-Just consider this function breaks down, processes, and absorbs all the nutrients, vitamins, and minerals your body needs to survive daily.
-Ok so we have that basic understood.
-Is your body using excessive energy trying to pick through the poor quality food it is given for that needed nutrient or is it picking from high quality food stuffs abundantly supplying all the needed nutrients?
-So this 10% operation supplies 100% of our nutrients needed for LIFE!
+Here is something we share in all our classes on fermented foods.
+Each day we have a certain amount of energy for use by our body, to think, work, play, and heal, this amount of energy differs from person to person.
+One of the most important uses of this energy supply is digestion, and while this only accounts for about 10-15% of the body’s daily energy expenditure it is the most important 10-15% of operations happening everyday.
+Keep in mind this estimate is for a digestive system that is working at peak efficiency.
+My experience in consulting with people is that I feel their digestive system is only working about half as good as it should.
+Why do you think we have such an issue with constipation in this country?
+Keep in mind years of eating improperly weakens the body since it does not have the nutrition needed to function, repair, and grow.

 The voice of Grandma rings loud, “You are what you eat child, so stop complaining and eat that good food.”